martiansideofthemoon/macro-action-rl/README.md

 ## Running

 You can run the bash scripts in the `schedulers` directory for each of the five algorithms.
-These scripts contain the best hyperparameter settings found in our experiments.
+These scripts run a 2v2 scenario with one defense agent being trained.
 For example,
 ````
 mkdir logs
 ./schedulers/figar_sarsa.sh
 ````
 You will find the results in the newly created `logs` directory.

+Scripts to run a 3v3 scenario with two defense agents being trained can be found in `schedulers3v3` directory.

 ## Report